Sharparam/cybersyn-combinator/src/information.md

 It functions like a regular constant combinator, but has built-in support for setting the various Cybersyn-specific signals.

+## 2.0 changes

+With Factorio 2.0, the internal behaviour of constant combinators was changed.
+As of v2.1.0 of this mod, there's a migration in place that should handle converting old combinators to make them work with the new system.
+If this still doesn't work, there's also new commands added to forcefully try to fix them:
+ - `/cc_sort_all` will try to fix all combinators across all surfaces.
+ - `/cc_sort` will try to fix the currently hovered combinator.

 ## Features

  - More slots than a regular constant combinator (configurable)